Published

 Reliance on Outdated Technology and Integration Issues

-Legacy tools make it hard to connect new data or automate simple steps.
+Outdated underwriting tools make it hard to connect new data or automate simple steps.
 Systems do not talk to each other, so users retype information again and again.

 This blocks the use of advanced technologies like artificial intelligence and machine learning for triage, document reading, and pricing support.